Tracer diffusion at low temperature in kinetically constrained models: Models and notation

-There exists a finite set $A\subset\Z^d$ such that for every $\omega\in\Omega$, if $\omega_{|A}\equiv 0$, for every $x\in\Z^d$ such that $\omega_x=1$, there is a finite sequence $\omega^{(0)},...,\omega^{(n)}$ such that $\omega^{(0)}=\omega$, $\left(\omega^{(n)}\right)_x=0$, and for all $i=1,...,n$, $\omega^{(i)}=\left(\omega^{(i-1)}\right)^{x_i}$ where $x_i\in\Z^d$ such that $c_{x_i}\left(\omega^{(i-1)}\right)=1$. \end{definition}
+There exists a finite set $A\subset\Z^d$ such that for every $\omega \in \Omega$, if $\omega_{|A}\equiv0$, for every $x\in\Z^d$ such that $\omega_x=1$, there is a finite sequence $\omega^{(0)},\ldots,\omega ^{(n)}$ such that $\omega^{(0)}=\omega$, $ (\omega^{(n)} )_x=0$, and for all $i=1,\ldots,n$, $\omega^{(i)}= (\omega ^{(i-1)} )^{x_i}$ where $x_i\in\Z^d$ such that $c_{x_i} (\omega ^{(i-1)} )=1$. \end{definition}

-The ergodic regime for KCSM was identified in \cite{KCSM}.
-In general, there is a critical parameter $q_c\in[0,1]$ such that the process is ergodic for $q >q_c$ and non-ergodic for $q<q_c$. $p_c=1-q_c$ is characterized as the critical density of an appropriate bootstrap percolation model; basically, it is the density above which blocked clusters (\emph{i.e.} clusters of occupied sites that cannot be emptied through legal transitions) appear with positive probability.
-A non-cooperative model is ergodic at every density $p=1-q\in (0,1)$ ($q_c=0$).
+The ergodic regime for KCSM was identified in \citet{KCSM}.
+In general, there is a critical parameter $q_c\in[0,1]$ such that the process is ergodic for $q >q_c$ and nonergodic for $q<q_c$. $p_c=1-q_c$ is characterized as the critical density of an appropriate bootstrap percolation model; basically, it is the density above which blocked clusters (i.e., clusters of occupied sites that cannot be emptied through legal transitions) appear with positive probability.
+A noncooperative model is ergodic at every density $p=1-q\in(0,1)$ ($q_c=0$).

-We now present the KCSM which we will study in more details.
+We now present the KCSM, which we will study in more detail.

-We define a class of non-cooperative KCSM, which we will call ``$k$-zeros" for a positive integer $k$.
-Let $\|.\|_1$ denote the $1$-norm on $\Z^d$, \emph{i.e.} the norm induced by the graph distance.
+We define a class of noncooperative KCSM, which we will call ``$k$-zeros'' for a positive integer $k$.
+Let $\|\cdot\|_1$ denote the $1$-norm on $\Z^d$, that is, the norm induced by the graph distance.
 Let